 - 1. Mr. Ng Siu Fai, Mr. Ng Kam Wah Thomas, Mr. Ng Ki Hung Frankie and Ms. Ho Suk Lin Cathy are executive directors of Jinhui Holdings Company Limited, the Company's holding company. - 2.
-Mr. Tsui Che Yin Frank and Mr. William Yau are independent non-executive directors of Jinhui Holdings Company Limited. - 3.
-Mr. Ng Ham Tim, non-executive director of the Company, deceased on 27 February 2014.
-Corporate Governance Report 2014 (Extracted from Annual Report 2014) There are departures from the Norwegian Code of Practice which states that the chairman of the board of directors should be elected by the general meeting; the board of directors should not include executive personnel; and the term of office for members of the board of directors should not be longer than two years at a time.
+Mr. Tsui Che Yin Frank and Mr. William Yau are independent non-executive directors of Jinhui Holdings Company Limited.
+Corporate Governance Report 2015 (Extracted from Annual Report 2015) There are departures from the Norwegian Code of Practice which states that the chairman of the board of directors should be elected by the general meeting; the board of directors should not include executive personnel; and the term of office for members of the board of directors should not be longer than two years at a time.
 Dry bulk shipping is a highly specialized industry, and requires executives with substantial amount of industry experience to fully comprehend and to monitor the performance of the Group.
 The Chairman and the Managing Director have extensive experience and knowledge in dry bulk shipping business and their duties for overseeing the functioning of the Board and all aspects of the Group's operations are clearly beneficial to the Group.
 Despite the executive directors being executive personnel of the Group and performing executive management function in day-to-day operations, the leadership of the Chairman and the Managing Director is vital to the Group's business continuity and stability and the other two executive directors are with extensive experiences in shipping business and management.
 In addition, members of the Board are obliged to disqualify themselves from participation in handling of individual matters in which the board member, or its close associates, have a particular interest.
 The Company believes the current board composition is sufficient to represent the interests of all shareholders and this will not impair the balance of power and authority between the Board and the management of the Company.
-The biographical details of the directors of the Company are set out in the "Board of Directors and Executive Personnel" on pages 28 and 29 in JST 2014 Annual Report.
+The biographical details of the directors of the Company are set out in "Board of Directors and Executive Personnel" on pages 28 and 29 in JST 2015 Annual Report.